salesforce/lwc/packages/@lwc/integration-tests/README.md

 To select a single browser for a run, pass `--browsers` followed by a comma separated list of browser you wish to run.
 The name of the browser to specify must match the `commonName` entry of the browsers in the webdriver.io config file (wdio.sauce.conf.js).

 ```
-SAUCE_USERNAME=my_user SAUCE_KEY=123-456-789 yarn sauce:prod --browsers chrome
+SAUCE_USERNAME=my_user SAUCE_KEY=123-456-789 pnpm sauce:prod --browsers chrome
 ```

 To modify the master list of browsers Sauce Labs runs on, use their [Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/) to get the settings for the desired browser.
 Then, update the `capabilities` section of wdio.sauce.conf.js.

 ## Headless Chrome

-When Chrome tests are run locally via the `yarn local` command, they will run in headless Chrome by default.
+When Chrome tests are run locally via the `pnpm local` command, they will run in headless Chrome by default.
 To run in non-headless Chrome, set `process.env.HEADLESS_CHROME` to `false`.
 When run on Sauce Labs, Chrome will always be in non-headless mode.

 ## Contributing